Welcome from Jane Lewis, LGC Chair

 The most important quality is the desire to make a difference to children’s lives through education.
 In addition to this, attributes that a make a good school governor include:

-- A desire to help the local community
+- A desire to understand & support the local community

 - An external perspective